 Key Trends.
 Since the first quarter of 2020, we, and our industry as a whole, have been impacted by COVID-19 and may experience an impact going forward.
-The most significant trends we face as a result of the COVID-19 pandemic include: (i) decreases in demand for certain of our physician administered products due to physician office closures and a decline in patients electing to be treated because of the COVID-19 pandemic, (ii) potential temporary decreases to the supply of certain of our products due to modified production schedules to safely maintain operations in response to COVID-19 and other factors including, without limitation, workforce availability, (iii) potential idle capacity charges based on implementation of certain of the policies described above at our manufacturing facilities and (iv) potential delays in our ability to launch some new products due to production prioritization and economic conditions and other factors outside of our control.
+The most significant trends we face as a result of the COVID-19 pandemic include: (i) decreases in demand for certain of our physician administered products due to physician office closures and a decline in patients electing to be treated because of the COVID-19 pandemic, (ii) potential temporary decreases to the supply of certain of our products due to measures we may implement from time to time in response to COVID-19, workforce availability and/or an inability to obtain, and/or delayed deliveries of, raw materials and/or critical supplies necessary to continue our manufacturing activities and/or those of our third party suppliers, (iii) potential idle capacity charges based on the impact of any of the conditions described above and (iv) potential delays in our ability to launch some new products due to production prioritization and economic conditions and other factors outside of our control.